 7. Chickpea Flour

-3 tablespoon chickpea flour + 3 tablespoon water = 1 egg
+3 tablespoons chickpea flour + 3 tablespoons water = 1 egg

 Chickpea flour is one alternative that truly took me by surprise and that I still think is highly underrated/not discussed enough.
 Heck, I don't even use it enough myself!
 Chickpea flour is readily available at most stores or you can even make your own by blending dried chickpeas in a food processor or high-speed blender (I suggest buying it from the store, as it's much finer).

 To replace one egg, whisk together equal parts chickpea flour and water or non-dairy milk.
 You can cook or bake with chickpea flour, so it's super versatile.

 Chickpea flour works best in: vegan omelets, frittatas, or quiches, cookies, french toast, muffins, and breads.